Ekipa Fanihy (Team)

 emily

-Emily Cornelius Ruhs is a Postdoctoral Scholar in the Department of Ecology and Evolution at the University of Chicago.
-She will be working on a long-term dataset exploring viral exposure, nutritional status and animal contact in villages in Madagascar.
-In the future she hopes to explore how food supplementation impacts viral shedding in bats.
+Dr. Emily Cornelius Ruhs (she/her) is a Postdoctoral Scholar in the Department of Ecology and Evolution at the University of Chicago.
+She studies the impact pf physiological stressors and energetic constraints, such as nutrition and reproduction, on the fruit bat immune response, using data from our Madagascar system.
+She is also working on a large serological database deciphering zoonotic exposures in human communities with significant animal contact in Madagascar.
 Emily holds her Master’s degree from the University of Georgia where she studied disease ecology and her Ph.D. from the University of Wisconsin-Madison where she studied wildlife ecology.
 She has previously worked on projects examining how acute environmental perturbations influences bird physiology and how aspects of the innate immune system scale with body size.
-Emily is broadly interested in how energetic constraints drive life-history trade-offs and influences disease dynamics in wildlife.

 Madagascar Team